 Triton completed a hydraulic modelling analysis of the Study Area using preliminary grading, servicing and road layout information provided by Tatham Engineering in May 2022.
+Details of the hydraulic assessment are found in Triton's hydraulic modelling results in Appendix C.

-Water modelling showed that the operating pressures under ADD and MDD conditions in the development are expected to range from 307 kPa (45 psi) to 464 kPa (67 psi), which are within the preferred pressure ranges outlined in the Township's 2018 Development Manual.
-Available fire flows are expected to range from 65 L/s in Area M (low density residential) to over 300 L/s in Area G (corridor).
-Although available fire flows in Area M could be increased with additional looping to the future watermains on Scotland Street, the calculated fire flow of 65 L/s meets the requirements of the Fire Underwriters Survey (FUS) fire flow calculations for typical single detached homes spaced 3 m apart.
+Triton's water modelling shows that the operating pressures under ADD and MDD conditions in the development are expected to range from 307 kPa (45 psi) to 464 kPa (67 psi), which are within the preferred pressure ranges outlined in the Township's 2018 Development Manual.
+The modelling predicts available fire flows ranging from 65 L/s at the east end of Area M (low density residential) to over 300 L/s in Area G (corridor).
+Although the available fire flows in Area M meet the requirements of the Fire Underwriters Survey (FUS) for single detached homes spaced 3 m apart, they can be increased by upsizing the watermains from 150 mm to 200 mm in that area and/or with additional looping to the watermains on Scotland Street and Second Line.